codesinger/shu/doc/shu-manual.md

 name, then visit that file.
 If the file name is followed by a colon and a number then go to that line in the file.
 If the line number is followed by a colon and a number then use the second number as the column number within the line.

+#### shu-visit-project-and-tags ####
+shu-visit-project-and-tags *proj-dir*
+[Function]

+Visit a project file, make a C project from the contents of the whole file, and load that tags table from the tags file in the specified directory.
+This function uses the existing tags table, whereas *shu-setup-project-and-tags* creates a new tags table.